a spiral fuels and fills opens on November 9, 2024

 500 Capp Street receives prestigious grant

-We are excited to announce that 500 Capp Street is a recipient of the The Andy Warhol Foundation for the Visual Arts spring 2023 grant for multi-year programming!
+We are excited to announce that 500 Capp Street is a recipient of the The Andy Warhol Foundation for the Visual Arts grant for multi-year programming!

 David Ireland